AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 4.10 - Function Call Payments

-@app-js-call-write-json-payments In `app.js` locate the lines in the `payment` post route function body that are responsible for writing JSON data to a file and replace them with a call to the `writeJSON()` function.
+@app-js-call-write-json-payment In `app.js` locate the lines in the `payment` post route function body that are responsible for writing JSON data to a file and replace them with a call to the `writeJSON()` function.

 # Module 05 - Using the Express Router